-The Group measures its goodwill and acquired intangible assets at fair value on a nonrecurring basis when it is annually evaluated or whenever events or changes in circumstances indicate that carrying amount of a reporting unit exceeds its fair value as a result of the impairment assessments.
-The Group measures the purchase price allocation at fair value on a nonrecurring basis as of the acquisition dates.
-The Group measured acquired intangible assets using income approach - discounted cash flow method when events or changes in circumstances indicate that the carrying amount of an asset may no longer be recoverable.
-The Group did not recognize any impairment loss related to goodwill and acquired intangible assets arising from acquisitions for the years ended February 28, 2015, February 29, 2016 and February 28, 2017.
+The Group's goodwill and intangible assets are primarily acquired through business acquisitions.
+Purchase price allocation are measured at fair value on a nonrecurring basis as of the acquisition dates.
+The Group measures its goodwill and intangible assets at fair value on a nonrecurring basis annually or whenever events or changes in circumstances indicate that carrying amount of a reporting unit exceeds its fair value.
+Acquired intangible assets are measured using the income approach - discounted cash flow method when events or changes in circumstances indicate that the carrying amount of an asset may no longer be recoverable.
+The Group recognized impairment loss related to goodwill and acquired intangible assets arising from acquisitions of \$nil, \$358 and \$nil for the years ended February 28, 2017, 2018 and 2019, respectively.

-The Group measures long-term investments (excluding the available-for-sale investments and fair value measured investments) at fair value on a nonrecurring basis whenever events or changes in circumstances indicate that the carrying value may no longer be recoverable.
-Please see Note 10(7) for details.
+The Group measures long-term investments (excluding the equity securities with readily determinable fair values, available-for-sale investments and fair value option investments) at fair value on a nonrecurring basis only if an impairment or observable price adjustment is recognized in the current period.
+Please see Note 9.(3) and Note 9.(5).

-The fair value was determined using models with significant unobservable inputs (Level 3 inputs), primarily the management projection of discounted future cash flow and the discount rate.
+For equity securities without readily determinable fair values, the fair value was determined using directly or indirectly observable inputs in the market place (Level 2 inputs).
+Whenever events or changes in circumstances indicate that the carrying value may no longer be recoverable, the fair value of aforementioned long term investments was determined using models with significant unobservable inputs (Level 3 inputs), primarily the management projection of discounted future cash flow and the discount rate.